 The Philippines at a Glance

-Moving to the PhilippinesiStockphoto
+Moving to the Philippines

 Geography and Climate of the Philippines

-The destructive power of Typhoon Haiyan/Yolanda was one of the biggest tropical storms ever observed: a terrifying record that affected up to 12 million people, resulting in the loss of numerous lives and countless homes.
-There’s more: expats can expect landslides, volcanic eruptions, earth-quakes and tsunamis to be common in the Philippines as well.
+Typhoon Haiyan or Yolanda was one of the biggest tropical storms ever observed.
+It affected upwards of twelve million people, resulting in numerous lives lost and countless homes in ruins.
+On top of that, expats can expect landslides, volcanic eruptions, earthquakes, and tsunamis to be common as well.

-The sea port of Manila is one of the busiest around the globe, making the city an important location for import and export.
-On top of that, different industrial developments are built throughout the city, creating new business areas.
+The seaport of Manila is among the busiest around the globe, making the city an important location for import and export.
+In addition, different industrial developments have been built throughout the city, creating new business areas.
 At the moment, the commercial center of Manila is Makati.
 Many well-known multinational law firms and construction companies, as well as banks and stock brokerages, are based in Makati.
 Corporations like Procter & Gamble, Microsoft, and Shell, to name just a few, all have their regional headquarters in Makati.

-Economy of the Philippines
+The Growing Economy of the Philippines

-Expats will benefit strongly from an economy which has recently experienced a significant growth.
-Since the Philippines do not rely as strongly on exports and international securities, the recession has not hit the country as hard as it did its neighbors in South-East Asia.
-The labor force of the Philippines counts about 40 million people.
-32% of them work in agriculture.
-Expatriates who move to the Philippines are likely to find work in the services sector, which employs 53% of the Philippine labor force.
+Expats moving to the Philippines will benefit greatly from an economy that has recently experienced significant growth.
+Since the country does not rely too strongly on exports and international trade, the recession has not hit it as hard as it affected some of its neighbors in Southeast Asia.
+The labor force of the Philippines counts about 41 million people, around a third of which work in agriculture.
+Expatriates could be likely to find work in the services sector, which employs more than half of the Philippine labor force.
 Philippine’s economy is ranked the 39th-largest in the world in 2015, according to the International Monetary Fund.